elsehow/Dissertation/src/index.md

 ## A longer discussion of the student’s principal thesis, including motivation and justification of importance

+first graf
+	some bit about biosensors
+	, adapt from CLTC proposal

+second graf

-		SUPERSET: interfaces (generally) can influence their users through cultural narratives embedded in them, through suggestion
+	(1) interfaces (generally) can influence their users through cultural narratives embedded in them, through suggestion

-		SUBSET: biosensing devices have their own kinds of charisma + lend themselves to certain types of suggestion
+	(2) biosensing devices have their own kinds of charisma + lend themselves to certain types of suggestion

+third graph

-		SUBSET: these effects can act as SOCIAL SIGNALS  - have SOCIAL OUTCOMES -
+	these effects can act as SOCIAL SIGNALS  - have SOCIAL OUTCOMES -

 	MY DISSERTATION: behavioral experiments around how biosensors ==> social outcomes, esp uncooperative/antisocial/etc ones...

 	GOAL: reflect somehow on each of these supersets!

+fourth graph

+	RELEVANCE: UX designers, and the people who use biosensors

+	IMPT BC: slow creep of mhealth across the digital landscape

+## A discussion of the theoretical and/or empirical background area of the student’s proposed dissertation, including analysis of relevant prior work

 The Apple Watch	has a heartrate sharing feature.